Contentious Probate Solicitors

 Trust Disputes

-A trustee must act in accordance with trust terms and in beneficiaries’ interests.
+A trustee must act in accordance with the trust terms and in the beneficiaries’ interests.
 You can bring proceedings when trustees breach their duties or fail to provide proper accounts of trust assets.

 Who can bring a claim against a will or estate?